 An expensive option compared to others but performs well to justify the price.

 Utilizes latest in Digital Light Processing technology for clear and bright images.
 Wireless connection to smartphones and tablets.
 LED has an estimated life of 30,000 hours.
 Small footprint.

 Lower resolution than expected.
 Streaming experience isn't as consistent as it could be.

-The general rule with technology is that after a new gadget comes out, if it’s popular, it will eventually evolve and get smaller.
+The general rule with technology is that, after a popular new gadget comes out, it will eventually evolve and get smaller.
 The first cell phones were bigger than bricks, and now most models are pocket-size.
-Even laptops used to be enormous monstrosities that required a gym membership just to lift, but nowadays they’re thin, light, and able to fit in any bag.
-One of our favorite technologies to get the shrink treatment is projectors.
+Even laptops used to be enormous monstrosities, but nowadays they’re thin, light, and able to fit in any bag.

-Projectors started out as large, noisy affairs, and they were originally so expensive that most consumers couldn’t afford one.
-But time has passed, and they’re now more affordable than ever, and, naturally, smaller, giving us a brand-new product category: the mini projector.
+They started out as large, noisy affairs that were so expensive most consumers couldn’t afford one.
+Time has passed, and projectors are now more affordable and smaller than ever, giving us a brand-new product category: the mini projector.

 Mini projectors are exactly what they sound like: tiny projectors that can connect to any source and create a giant image on a wall or projection screen.
-Mini projectors are ideal if you need to take one when you travel or you just don’t have a lot of space.
-And they don’t compromise much in terms of features when compared to full-size models.
+They are ideal to take along when you travel or if you just don’t have a lot of space.
+Luckily, they don’t compromise much in terms of features when compared to full-size models.

 Before you start comparing specifications or looking at different models, start by answering these questions.
 They’ll point you in the right direction and help you find the right mini projector more quickly.

 Projector images are measured diagonally, so start by using a tape measure on the surface where you’ll be projecting to define your ideal image size.
 Mini projectors can produce images that measure from 60 to 170 inches, so you have a lot of options.